 Who is writing the Falcon/Winter Soldier TV series?

 A couple of writers have been mentioned in connection with the new show.
 First off, Variety reported the involvement of Malcolm Spellman, who is best known for working on hit Fox series Empire.

 The second name, revealed by The Wrap, is arguably the more intriguing of the two – Derek Kolstad, co-creator of the popular John Wick franchise starring Keanu Reeves, which is prepping a fourth instalment.

-It features glimpses of Sam Wilson training with Captain America’s legendary shield as well as a very quick look at Winter Soldier’s fresh trim and Daniel Brühl’s Baron Zemo.
+It featured glimpses of Sam Wilson training with Captain America’s legendary shield as well as a very quick look at Winter Soldier’s fresh trim and Daniel Brühl’s Baron Zemo.